genericmoniker/blog/content/im-concerned-about-using-python.md

 * You could look into type annotations if you want (but duck typing is pretty cool)
-* If you want to know about problems as soon as possible… In some situations it can take less time to run a Python unit test suite than it would to compile equivalent code in a different language
+* If you want to know about problems as soon as possible… In some situations it can take less time to run a comprehensive Python unit test suite than it would to *compile* equivalent code in a different language

 **Python code reveals its implementation**